“If I could talk to the animals, just imagine it… What a neat achievement it would be.” Paws for thought!

-To protect a female cat from pregnancy, she’ll have to have a simple operation called ‘spaying.’
-This should happen before she turns four months old.
+To prevent pregnancy, a female cat will have a simple operation called ‘spaying.’
+This generally happens around 6 months old.

 If your kitten is male, he will need to undergo a neutering operation.
 You can get this done any time after his vaccination course.
-It will prevent him from becoming territorial.
-It will also stop him from spraying unpleasant-smelling urine in your home.
+This reduces territorial roaming behavior as well as reducing the chance of spraying unpleasant-smelling urine in your home.

-Your cat will be less aggressive after the operation.
+Many cats are less aggressive towards other cats after the operation.
 That means fewer fights and less chance of injuries that might result in a visit to the vet.
 Your new kitten will also be less likely to wander off.

 How Often Do You Take a Kitten to the Vet?

 You might want to consider getting your new kitten microchipped.
 Implanting a microchip is a simple procedure that’s relatively low in cost and will give you peace of mind.
 You’ll have a better chance of finding your cat if they go missing or are in an accident.